Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 Yes, they're supposed to.

-So, just go ahead and do that.
+So just go ahead and do that.

-As you're pulling that out, the steam that comes off, and in that steam is thioglycolic acid, which is a known skin irritant.
+The steam comes off and in that steam is thioglycolic acid, which is a known skin irritant.

 It also causes eye irritation and allergic reactions.